Wakayama Castle

 How do I get to Wakayama Castle?

 The nearest station is Wakayama Station (JR Kisei Main Line / JR Hanwa Line) or Kishi Station (Nankai Koya Line).
-It is approximately a 20-minute walk from the station.
+From there it is about 20 minutes on foot.
 City buses run from Wakayama Station to the castle area.
 The route 22 or 23 stops at 'Koen-mae' (park front).
 Alternatively, a pleasant 20-minute walk from the station.
-Parking: Paid parking available at the castle park.
-Also free parking at the Nishi-no-maru Garden area.
-Weekend mornings are generally manageable.
-Accessible with a JR Pass.

 How much does Wakayama Castle cost to enter?